 Q: I added a survey bot using the Bot Studio but I can’t see its user in the LiveEngage UI.
 Why is that?

-When the Bot Studio create the survey bot user it is created as a system user.
+When the Bot Studio creates the survey bot user it is created as a system user.
 This means that the survey bot user doesn’t appear as an agent in LiveEngage.

 Unfortunately, Facebook doesn’t support sending structured content that has more than 11 quick replies.
-NPS question + skip is 12 quick replies.
+The NPS question and skip is 12 quick replies.